epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 ^^^^^^^^^^^^^^^

 Because the build rules allow make commands like
-“make <dir>.<action>,<arch>”, subdirectory names within a <top>
+"make <dir>.<action>,<arch>", subdirectory names within a <top>
-directory structure may not contain a period”.” character.
+directory structure may not contain a period"." character.

 EPICS_HOST_ARCH environment variable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The startup directory in EPICS base contains a perl script, EpicsHostArch.pl, which can be used to deﬁne EPICS_HOST_ARCH.
-This script can be invoked with a command line parameter deﬁning the alternate compiler (e.g. if invoking EpicsHostArch.pl yields solaris-sparc, then invoking EpicsHostArch.pl gnu will yield solaris-sparc-gnu).
+The startup directory in EPICS base contains a perl script, EpicsHostArch.pl, which can be used to define EPICS_HOST_ARCH.
+This script can be invoked with a command line parameter defining the alternate compiler (e.g. if invoking EpicsHostArch.pl yields solaris-sparc, then invoking EpicsHostArch.pl gnu will yield solaris-sparc-gnu).

 The startup directory also contains scripts to help users set the path and other environment variables.

-Conﬁguration Deﬁnitions
+Configuration Definitions
 ~~~~~~~~~~~~~~~~~~~~~~~

-Site-speciﬁc EPICS Base Conﬁguration
+Site-specific EPICS Base Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Site conﬁguration
+Site configuration
 '''''''''''''''''

-To conﬁgure EPICS base for your site, you may want to modify the default
+To configure EPICS base for your site, you may want to modify the default
-deﬁnitions in the following ﬁles:
+definitions in the following files:

    - configure/CONFIG_SITE Build choices.
 Specify target archs.
    - configure/CONFIG_SITE_ENV Environment variable defaults

-Host conﬁguration
+Host configuration
 '''''''''''''''''

-To conﬁgure each host system for your site, you may override the default
+To configure each host system for your site, you may override the default
-deﬁnitions in the configure/os directory by adding a new ﬁle with
+definitions in the configure/os directory by adding a new file with
-override deﬁnitions.
-The new ﬁle should have the same name as the
+override definitions.
+The new file should have the same name as the
-distribution ﬁle to be overridden except CONFIG in the name is changed
+distribution file to be overridden except CONFIG in the name is changed
 to CONFIG_SITE.

    - configure/os/CONFIG_SITE.<host>.<host> - Host build settings
    - configure/os/CONFIG_SITE.<host>.Common - Host build settings for all target systems

-Target conﬁguration
+Target configuration
 '''''''''''''''''''

-To conﬁgure each target system, you may override the default deﬁnitions
+To configure each target system, you may override the default definitions
-in the configure/os directory by adding a new ﬁle with override
+in the configure/os directory by adding a new file with override
-deﬁnitions.
-The new ﬁle should have the same name as the distribution
+definitions.
+The new file should have the same name as the distribution
-ﬁle to be overridden except CONFIG in the name is replaced by
+file to be overridden except CONFIG in the name is replaced by
 CONFIG_SITE.

    - configure/os/CONFIG_SITE.Common.<target> - Target cross settings
    - configure/os/CONFIG_SITE.<host>.<target> - Host-target settings
    - configure/os/CONFIG_SITE.Common.vxWorksCommon - vxWorks full paths

-R3.13 compatibility conﬁguration
+R3.13 compatibility configuration
 ''''''''''''''''''''''''''''''''

-To conﬁgure EPICS base for building with R3.13 extensions and ioc
+To configure EPICS base for building with R3.13 extensions and ioc
-applications, you must modify the default deﬁnitions in the
+applications, you must modify the default definitions in the
-base/conﬁg/CONFIG_SITE\* ﬁles to agree with site deﬁnitions you made in
+base/config/CONFIG_SITE\* files to agree with site definitions you made in
-base/conﬁgure and base/conﬁgure/os ﬁles.You must also modify the
+base/configure and base/configure/os files.You must also modify the
-following tow macros in the base/conﬁgure/CONFIG_SITE ﬁle:
+following tow macros in the base/configure/CONFIG_SITE file:

    - COMPAT_TOOLS_313 - Set to YES to build R3.13 extensions with this base.
    - COMPAT_313 - Set to YES to build R3.13 ioc applications and extensions with this base.

-Directory deﬁnitions
+Directory definitions
 ^^^^^^^^^^^^^^^^^^^^

-The conﬁgure ﬁles contain deﬁnitions for locations in which to install
+The configure files contain definitions for locations in which to install
 various components.
 These are all relative to INSTALL_LOCATION.
 The
 default value for INSTALL_LOCATION is $(TOP), and $(T_A) is the current
-build’s target architecture.
+build�s target architecture.
 The default value for INSTALL_LOCATION can
-be overridden in the configure/CONFIG_SITE ﬁle.
+be overridden in the configure/CONFIG_SITE file.

 .. code ::

         INSTALL_LOCATION_LIB      = $(INSTALL_LOCATION)/lib
         INSTALL_LOCATION_BIN      = $(INSTALL_LOCATION)/bin

         INSTALL_HOST_BIN          = $(INSTALL_LOCATION_BIN)/$(EPICS_HOST_ARCH)
         INSTALL_HOST_LIB          = $(INSTALL_LOCATION_LIB)/$(EPICS_HOST_ARCH)

         INSTALL_INCLUDE           = $(INSTALL_LOCATION)/include
         INSTALL_DOC               = $(INSTALL_LOCATION)/doc
         INSTALL_HTML              = $(INSTALL_LOCATION)/html
         INSTALL_TEMPLATES         = $(INSTALL_LOCATION)/templates
         INSTALL_DBD               = $(INSTALL_LOCATION)/dbd
         INSTALL_DB                = $(INSTALL_LOCATION)/db
         INSTALL_CONFIG            = $(INSTALL_LOCATION)/configure
         INSTALL_JAVA              = $(INSTALL_LOCATION)/javalib

         INSTALL_LIB               = $(INSTALL_LOCATION_LIB)/$(T_A)
         INSTALL_SHRLIB            = $(INSTALL_LOCATION_LIB)/$(T_A)
         INSTALL_TCLLIB            = $(INSTALL_LOCATION_LIB)/$(T_A)
         INSTALL_BIN               = $(INSTALL_LOCATION_BIN)/$(T_A)

-Extension and Application Speciﬁc Conﬁguration
+Extension and Application Specific Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| The base/configure directory contains ﬁles with the default build
+| The base/configure directory contains files with the default build
-  deﬁnitions and site speciﬁc build deﬁnitions.
+  definitions and site specific build definitions.
 The extensions/configure
-  directory contains extension speciﬁc build deﬁnitions (e.g. location
+  directory contains extension specific build definitions (e.g. location
-  of X11 and Motif libraries) and “include <filename>” lines for the
+  of X11 and Motif libraries) and "include <filename>" lines for the
-  base/configure ﬁles.
+  base/configure files.
 Likewise, the <application>/configure directory
-  contains application speciﬁc build deﬁnitions and includes for the
+  contains application specific build definitions and includes for the
-  application source ﬁles.
-Build deﬁnitions such as
+  application source files.
+Build definitions such as
 | CROSS_COMPILER_TARGET_ARCHS can be overridden in an extension or
-  application by placing an override deﬁnition in the
+  application by placing an override definition in the
-  <top>/configure/CONFIG_SITE ﬁle.
+  <top>/configure/CONFIG_SITE file.

-RELEASE ﬁle
+RELEASE file
 ^^^^^^^^^^^

-Every <top>/configure directory contains a RELEASE ﬁle.
+Every <top>/configure directory contains a RELEASE file.
 RELEASE contains
-a user speciﬁed list of other <top> directory structures containing ﬁles
+a user specified list of other <top> directory structures containing files
-needed by the current <top>, and may also include other ﬁles to take
+needed by the current <top>, and may also include other files to take
-those deﬁnitions from elsewhere.
-The macros deﬁned in the RELEASE ﬁle
+those definitions from elsewhere.
+The macros defined in the RELEASE file
-(or its includes) may reference other deﬁned macros, but cannot rely on
+(or its includes) may reference other defined macros, but cannot rely on
-environment variables to provide deﬁnitions.
+environment variables to provide definitions.

-When make is executed, macro deﬁnitions for include, bin, and library
+When make is executed, macro definitions for include, bin, and library
 directories are automatically generated for each external <top>
-deﬁnition given in the RELEASE ﬁle.
+definition given in the RELEASE file.
 Also generated are include
-statements for any existing RULES_BUILD ﬁles, cfg/RULES\* ﬁles, and
+statements for any existing RULES_BUILD files, cfg/RULES\* files, and
-cfg/CONFIG\* ﬁles from each external <top> listed in the RELEASE ﬁle.
+cfg/CONFIG\* files from each external <top> listed in the RELEASE file.

-For example, if configure/RELEASE contains the deﬁnition
+For example, if configure/RELEASE contains the definition

 .. code ::

         CAMAC = /home/epics/modules/bus/camac

 then the generated macros will be:

 .. code ::

         CAMAC_HOST_BIN = /home/epics/modules/bus/camac/bin/$(EPICS_HOST_ARCH)
         CAMAC_HOST_LIB = /home/epics/modules/bus/camac/lib/$(EPICS_HOST_ARCH
         CAMAC_BIN = /home/epics/modules/bus/camac/bin/$(T_A)
         CAMAC_LIB = /home/epics/modules/bus/camac/lib/$(T_A)
         RELEASE_INCLUDES += -I/home/epics/modules/bus/camac/include/os
         RELEASE_INCLUDES += -I/home/epics/modules/bus/camac/include
         RELEASE_DBDFLAGS += -I /home/epics/modules/bus/camac/dbd
         RELEASE_DBFLAGS += -I/home/epics/modules/bus/camac/db
         RELEASE_PERL_MODULE_DIRS += /home/epics/modules/bus/camac/lib/perl

 RELEASE_DBDFLAGS will appear on the command lines for the
 dbToRecordTypeH, mkmf.pl, and dbExpand tools, and RELEASE_INCLUDES will
 appear on compiler command lines.
 CAMAC_LIB and CAMAC_BIN can be used in
-a Makeﬁle to deﬁne the location of needed scripts, executables, object
+a Makefile to define the location of needed scripts, executables, object
-ﬁles, libraries or other ﬁles.
+files, libraries or other files.

-Deﬁnitions in conﬁgure/RELEASE can be overridden for a speciﬁc host and
+Definitions in configure/RELEASE can be overridden for a specific host and
-target architectures by providing the appropriate ﬁle or ﬁles containing
+target architectures by providing the appropriate file or files containing
-overriding deﬁnitions.
+overriding definitions.

 .. code ::

         configure/RELEASE.<epics_host_arch>.Common
         configure/RELEASE.Common.<targetarch>
         configure/RELEASE.<epics_host_arch>.<targetarch>

 For <top> directory structures created by makeBaseApp.pl, an EPICS base
 perl script, convertRelease.pl can perform consistency checks for the
-external <top> deﬁnitions in the RELEASE ﬁle and its includes as part of
+external <top> definitions in the RELEASE file and its includes as part of
 the <top> level build.
 Consistancy checks are controlled by value of
-CHECK_RELEASE which is deﬁned in <top>/conﬁgure/ CONFIG_SITE.
+CHECK_RELEASE which is defined in <top>/configure/ CONFIG_SITE.
 CHECK_RELEASE can be set to YES, NO or WARN, and if YES (the default
 value), consistency checks will be performed.
 If CHECK_RELEASE is set to
-WARN the build will continue even if conﬂicts are found.
+WARN the build will continue even if conflicts are found.

-Modifying conﬁgure/RELEASE\* ﬁles
+Modifying configure/RELEASE\* files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You should always do a gnumake clean uninstall in the <top> directory
-BEFORE adding, changing, or removing any deﬁnitions in the
+BEFORE adding, changing, or removing any definitions in the
-conﬁgure/RELEASE\* ﬁles and then a gnumake at the top level AFTER making
+configure/RELEASE\* files and then a gnumake at the top level AFTER making
 the changes.

-The ﬁle <top>/configure/RELEASE contains deﬁnitions for components
+The file <top>/configure/RELEASE contains definitions for components
 obtained from outside <top>.
 If you want to link to a new release of
-anything deﬁned in the ﬁle do the following:
+anything defined in the file do the following:

 .. code ::

         cd <top>
         gnumake clean uninstall
         edit configure/RELEASE

 change the relevant line(s) to point to the new release

 .. code ::

         gnumake

-All deﬁnitions in <top>/configure/RELEASE must result in complete path
+All definitions in <top>/configure/RELEASE must result in complete path
-deﬁnitions, i.e. relative path names are not permitted.
+definitions, i.e. relative path names are not permitted.
 If your site
 could have multiple releases of base and other support <top> components
-installed at once, these path deﬁnitions should contain a release number
+installed at once, these path definitions should contain a release number
 as one of the components.
-However as the RELEASE ﬁle is read by gnumake,
+However as the RELEASE file is read by gnumake,
-it is permissible to use macro substitutions to deﬁne these pathnames,
+it is permissible to use macro substitutions to define these pathnames,
 for example:

 .. code ::

         SUPPORT = /usr/local/iocapps/R3.14.9
         EPICS_BASE = $(SUPPORT)/base/3-14-9-asd1

-OS Class speciﬁc deﬁnitions
+OS Class specific definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Deﬁnitions in a Makeﬁle will apply to the host system (the platform on
+Definitions in a Makefile will apply to the host system (the platform on
-which make is executed) and each system deﬁned by
+which make is executed) and each system defined by
 CROSS_COMPILER_TARGET_ARCHS.

 It is possible to limit the architectures for which a particular
-deﬁnition is used.
-Most Makeﬁle deﬁnition names can be speciﬁed with an
+definition is used.
+Most Makefile definition names can be specified with an
-appended underscore “\_” followed by an osclass name.
+appended underscore "\_" followed by an osclass name.
 If an \_<osclass>
-is not speciﬁed, then the deﬁnition applies to the host and all
+is not specified, then the definition applies to the host and all
 CROSS_COMPILER_TARGET_ARCHS systems.
-If an \_<osclass> is speciﬁed, then
+If an \_<osclass> is specified, then
-the deﬁnition applies only to systems with the speciﬁed os class.
+the definition applies only to systems with the specified os class.
 A
-Makeﬁle deﬁnition can also have an appended \_DEFAULT speciﬁcation.
+Makefile definition can also have an appended \_DEFAULT specification.
 If
-\_DEFAULT is appended, then the Makeﬁle deﬁnition will apply to all
+\_DEFAULT is appended, then the Makefile definition will apply to all
-systems that do not have an \_<osclass> speciﬁcation for that deﬁnition.
+systems that do not have an \_<osclass> specification for that definition.
-If a \_DEFAULT deﬁnition exists but should not apply to a particular
+If a \_DEFAULT definition exists but should not apply to a particular
-system OS Class, the value “-nil-” should be speciﬁed in the relevant
+system OS Class, the value "-nil-" should be specified in the relevant
-Makeﬁle deﬁnition.
+Makefile definition.

-Each system has an OS_CLASS deﬁnition in its
+Each system has an OS_CLASS definition in its
-configure/os/CONFIG.Common.<arch> ﬁle.
+configure/os/CONFIG.Common.<arch> file.
 A few examples are:

    - For vxWorks-\* targets <osclass> is vxWorks.
    - For RTEMS-\* targets <osclass> is RTEMS.